-Business Process Management (BPM) and Balanced Scorecard (BSC) 2017
+The 10th Business Process Management (BPM) and Balanced Scorecard (BSC) 2019

-Pre-Conference Seminar-Workshop of the 8th Six Sigma and Process Improvement Conference 2017
+A Pre-Conference Seminar-Workshop of the 10th Six Sigma and Process Improvement Conference 2019

 Practicing BPM allows organizations to evaluate and control their processes to align with business goals.
 It involves standardizing processes, reducing errors, and mitigating risks.
 It enables continuous change so the improvements are implemented and sustained over time.

-BSC for its part has grown to become a strategic planning and management system that enables an organization to align activities to its vision and strategy.
-Adopting the four (4) perspectives—learning and growth, business process, the customer, and the financial perspectives—and applying it to the Business Process Management render the process improvements more efficient toward customer centricity.
+BSC has become a strategic and management tool that enables an organization to align activities to its vision and strategy.
+Adopting the four (4) perspectives — learning and growth, business process, the customer, and the financial perspectives — and applying it to the Business Process Management render the process improvement more efficient with customer-centricity as the underlying philosophy.

 Business Process Management (BPM)